-6. Endowments
+Endowments

-The Foundation's endowment consists of approximately 25 individual funds established for a variety of purposes.
-Its endowment includes donor-restricted funds.
-As required by generally accepted accounting principles (GAAP), net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
+The Foundation's endowment consists of approximately 30 individual funds established for a variety of purposes.
+Its endowment includes both donor-restricted funds and funds designated by the Board to function as endowments.
+As required by generally accepted accounting principles (GAAP), net assets associated with endowment funds, including funds designated by the Board to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.